How to Set Boundaries With Family (When It Feels Impossible)

 When It Does Not Go Well

 This is normal.
-Not every boundary is received well, and the discomfort that follows is not necessarily a sign that you were wrong.
+Not every attempt goes the way you hoped, and the discomfort that follows is not necessarily a sign that you were wrong.
 Sometimes it is simply the cost of being honest in a relationship that has not required honesty before.

 The goal is not perfection.
 The goal is progress — the slow, uneven, sometimes-you-get-it-right-and-sometimes-you-don't process of learning to honour yourself even with the people who have known you longest.